Question: How do I stop bees from flying into my helmet vents and stinging my head? — Rod N.

 Some helmet companies put mesh in vent openings to keep out unwanted objects.
 It seems like a good idea, but it’s not 100% effective.

-If airflow is not a concern for you, some helmets these days come with a snap-on “aero” cover that will definitely cause any insects to bounce off if they light on your lid.
+If airflow is not a concern for you, some helmets these days come with a snap-on or sliding “aero” cover that will definitely cause any insects to bounce off if they light on your lid.
 And, into the fall and winter, these covers also keep your head warmer.

 One other sting-avoidance tip: Keep your jersey zipper up when bees are around.
 If one flies inside you’ll get stung before you can get it out.
 And a panicked response usually does not end well for the rider.
 Better a sting than a crash!